-(this post includes affiliate links)
+(This post includes affiliate links)

 When I first heard about minimalism and started researching the topic I wasn’t able to find much about family minimalism.
-The minimalists I saw were single people living out of a backpack, or living in a tiny home.
+The minimalists I saw were single people living out of a backpack or living in a tiny home.
 While I love to learn about different lifestyles I knew that this type of minimalism didn’t apply to us.

 Here are a few books that I have enjoyed reading on the minimalist and decluttering topic:

 Here is what minimalism is looking like in our home.
 We had to make our own set of rules and decide what would work for our family.